gplepage/vegas/doc/html/_sources/tutorial.txt

     Again the grid is almost optimal for ``g(x)`` from the start, because ``g(x)`` peaks in the same region as ``f(x)``.
-    The exact value for this integral is 0.5.
+    The exact value for this integral is very close to 0.5.

     Note that |Integrator|\s can be saved in files and reloaded later using Python's :mod:`pickle` module: for example,